News

 Last year, electronic waste shot up to a record 53.6 million metric tonnes globally and there is no sign of a decline.
 There are a few ways where you can reduce your organisation’s amount of WEEE.
 You can consider leasing future IT equipment and company phones so that they are returned to Apple and Samsung after use and repurposed.
 Buying refurbished or second-hand equipment may also be possible within your industry.
 Alternatively, you can ensure that all your electronic equipment is recycled properly by a company with the current credentials.

-We can collect, sort and classify for types of WEEE of recycling.
-From the smallest hand tool all the way up to the largest commercial/industrial refrigerator or air conditioning units.
+We can collect, sort and classify types of WEEE of recycling.
+From the smallest hand tool up to the largest commercial/industrial refrigerator or air conditioning units.

 4 – Packaging

 Between your raw materials and end products, your company may produce an abundance of waste in the form of packaging materials.
-It is difficult to eliminate product packaging altogether, however, you can devise ways to minimise the environmental impact of your packaging.
+It is difficult to eliminate product packaging, however, you can devise ways to minimise the environmental impact of your packaging.

 Many companies are making a transition from plastics for packaging to more eco-friendly materials such as cardboard boxes.
 As for the packaging of your raw materials, you can try to reuse or recycle most of them.